Trek pristine, prehistoric wilderness in ‘Sabah’s Lost World’

 You will need to bring quality shoes made for hiking in wet and slippery conditions.
 Our local experts recommend a local shoe colloquially known as the ‘kampung Adidas.
 These are similar to rubber soccer boots with spikes, and your leader can help you purchase these.
 You must also bring a hat, a reusable water bottle, a water purifying method, leech socks (or two pairs of football socks which can also be bought locally) and sunscreen.

 Did you catch that comment above about leech socks?
 Yep, leeches thrive in damp environments, so the many waterways of the basin are a haven for the critters.
 You’ll need to dress to minimise skin exposure, keep strong insect repellent handy and have a tolerant attitude to creepy crawlies.
 Doubling up long football socks is a great way to protect yourself from leeches.

 Trip departures are unavailable.

-There are currently no scheduled departures on our Borneo Expedition: Sabah's Lost World - Maliau Basin trip.
+There are currently no scheduled departures on our Borneo Expedition: Maliau Basin - Sabah's Lost World Trek trip.
 If you are interested in other trips in the region visit one of the links below.

-1. The three-and-a-half-day trek in the Maliau Basin will be very challenging, even for experienced trekkers.
+2. The trek in the Maliau Basin will be very challenging, even for experienced trekkers.
 Sections involve scaling vertical ladders and scrambling for hours at a time.
 You will need a high level of fitness and mental fortitude in order to participate in this adventure

-2. All travellers who enter the Maliau Basin Conservation Area with the intention of hiking must have travel insurance that includes emergency helicopter evacuation.
-Please take proof of this with you on the trip, as you will need to show it to the leader.
+3. It is a condition of entry to the Maliau Basin Conservation Area that all hikers have insurance cover that includes emergency helicopter evacuation.
+You must take proof of this with you on the trip.

 Want an in-depth insight into this trip?
 Essential Trip Information provides a detailed itinerary, visa info, how to get to your hotel, what's included - pretty much everything you need to know about this adventure and more.View Essential Trip Information